-Green Route s and Rights of Way Lead Organisation Hampshire County Council as Highway Authority (ROW) and Countryside Service (Countryside Sites) Hampshire County Council's Countryside Service is responsible for protecting and conserving the heritage of landscapes, wildlife and historic places; and maintaining countryside sites and country parks that are host to a wide range of activities including education.
+Green Routes and Rights of Way Lead Hampshire County Council as Highway Authority (ROW) and Organisation Countryside Service (Countryside Sites) • Hampshire County Council's Countryside Service is responsible for protecting and conserving the heritage of landscapes, wildlife and historic places; and maintaining countryside sites and country parks that are host to a wide range of activities including education.
 The service is also responsible for ensuring that public rights of way are safe and easy to use.
 Main Sources of Information Hampshire Strategic Infrastructure Statement; Engagement with HCC Countryside and ROW officer.
 Existing Provision - current situation Countryside access describes the largely off-road, free-to-use network of paths and open spaces which together provide the infrastructure that connects people with the natural environment.
 It is used both for utility journeys (travelling from place to place) and for leisure/recreation, and comprises a mixture of statutory, permissive and informal access.
 It provides a transport network as well as contributing to good physical and mental health.
 It includes footpaths, bridleways where there is also a right to ride a horse or bicycle and byways where rights to drive a horse, motor vehicle or motorcycle also exist.
 Of the issues concerning the rights of way network the two that are cited as most important are maintaining and improving the condition of the network and improving connectivity of the network particularly for cyclists and horse-riders whose available network is often disjointed and requires riding on sections of increasingly busy roads.
-A combination of evidence sources including the Hampshire Countryside Access Plan 2015 - 2025 , the Fareham Green Infrastructure Strategy 2014 , and the South Hampshire Green Infrastructure Strategy 2017 - 2034 identify the following issues.
+A combination of evidence sources including the Hampshire Countryside Access Plan 2015 - 2025^{32} , the Fareham Green Infrastructure Strategy 2014 33 , and the South Hampshire Green Infrastructure Strategy 2017 - 2034^{34} identify the following issues.
+Countryside Access The rights of way network are particularly fragmented in this part of Hampshire.
+Countryside users are forced to use or cross busy roads to link up off-road access.
+Many Solent area residents travel some distance to find accessible countryside, and there is a high reliance on cars and the availability of car parking to access the countryside both within and beyond the Solent area.
+The Solent area offers good potential for cycling, but improvements are needed to both the network and the associated infrastructure.
+There is strong demand for access to the coastal areas and river estuaries in this area, both by land and by water.
+Lack of local greenspace and rights of way puts pressure on existing publicly accessible sites which may also be of high conservation.